 The present monarch of Great Britain also descends from Charlemagne through the French Capetians, the longest-lasting dynasty of France, and then through the Valois (pronounced Val-wah), who take over from the Capetians.

 Recall that Hugh the Great (Hugues le Grand in the next table) is the son of Beatrix and Robert I, king of west Franks, near the top of this table.
 Beatrix descends from Charlemagne.
-Each link in all capitals in the chain is an anointed sovereign, from Robert I onwards.
+Each link in all capitals in the chain is an anointed sovereign, from Robert I onward.

 In the above table, Hugues le Grand is Hugh the Great.
 He was the son of Beatrix, and she married Robert I, and Beatrix descends from Charlemagne.
 Louis IX ends the above table and begins the next one.